Dynamic pricing: how to maintainOmnichannel consistency?

 Key takeaway: Effective dynamic pricing relies on overall strategic consistency rather than strict price parity across channels.
 By centralizing data through AI, retailers build customer trust while optimizing profitability.

-This precise management increases profits by an average of 25%, thereby meeting the demand of 79% of consumers for standardized rates.
+This precise management increases profits by an average of 25%, thereby meeting the demand from 79% of consumers for standardized rates.

 Why let dynamic omnichannel retail pricing become a source of frustration for your customers when they find online prices lower than those displayed on the shelves?
 Price inconsistencies between your physical stores and your marketplaces risk damaging your brand image and your overall profitability if you don’t take back control.